Doug Stewart © 1994-2021

 - Johnson, Tim.

 Lost Dutchman in Cochise County?
 Incidents and Coincidences.
 Elko: MCM Prime, Inc. 2003.
 Pamphlet, 48 pages, xeroxed copy, stapled, with illustrations by the author and photographs.
 Picture of the author on the inside back cover.
 Entertaining, but does not add anything to the Lost Dutchman story unless you believe, as he does, that its location is not in the Superstitions.
 From the introduction: "This writer has never been in the Superstition Mountains near Phoenix.
 He never will.
 "It" is simply not there.
 Not in that place.
 All of the incidents concerning the Dutchman could not have happened in those mountains.
 Think about it.
 Lack of food, shade, and most important, water, quickly eliminates these "Superstition" mountains as a possibility."
 Johnson locates the site of the Lost Dutchman legend in Jordan Canyon in the Dragoons.
 Oddly charming treasure tale and travelogue.
-Read a little about the author and buy his book.

 - Kennedy, Paul M.